Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+2.4 Odyssey Two

+This release introduces the spirtual successor to Multipurpose Colony Modules in the form of new station parts.
+It also completes the kerbalized Copernicus spacecraft from NASA's Mars Design Reference Mission.
+Happy 2nd anniversary, DSEV!

+- Station Modules: This new Tier 6 node gives you new space station parts to play with.
+NOTE: With Community Tech Tree installed, parts found in the Station Modules node are moved to Short Term Habitation.
+- Tranquility Mk2 Habitat (Station Modules): Successor to the Pioneer module, this part is a 2.5m space station module that has capabilities similar to the D2 Habitat Module, and can conduct experiment research when configured as a lab.
+It also ties into Pathfinder's Habitation templates.
+- Mk2 Ground Hub(Station Modules): A modified version of the Settler, the Ground Hub provides a set of landing legs for planetary operations of the station modules.
+It seats one kerbal and can be used as an airlock.
+Its four hatches can be used to attach Pathfinder inflatable modules or Buffalo Mineshaft docking/crew tubes.
+- Junction Logistics Node (Station Modules): Successor to the Stagecoach, this part offers 6 attachment points for things like docking ports and has storage space.
+- Short Logistics Module (Station Modules): Think of the Delta-8 tank, but styled like a station part.
+- Quantum Leap Airlock (Station Modules): This module holds a crew of 2 that are ready to step outside.
+With EL installed, it can be a survey station.
+- S2-1 Adapter (Station Modules): This adapter sits between Size 2 and Size 1 parts and has built-in RCS thrusters.
+- Solar Truss (Specialized Electrics): This dual-axis solar array generates large amounts of power for your spacecraft needs.
+- Homestead Mk3 (Composites): Successor to the mk2, this inflatable part can be configured for a variety of different functions similar to a D2 Hab and D2 Lab, and ties into Pathfinder's Habitation, Science, and Industry templates.
+It can also store resources.
+- Duna Decoupler (Large Volume Containment): This slim Size 3 decoupler is great for getting rid of unwanted parts.
+- Size 2 Service Compartment (Command Pods): This is a resized version of the 3.75m Service Compartment.

+New Referenece Designs
+- Added the Kopernicus, based upon the Copernicus from NASA's Mars Design Reference Mission (https://www.nextbigfuture.com/2012/08/nasa-proposal-to-revive-nuclear-thermal.html).
+- Added the Deep Space Habitat, based upon NASA's Deep Space Habitat proposal (https://www.nasa.gov/exploration/technology/deep_space_habitat/constructing-demonstrators.html).

+Bug Fixes & Enhancements
+- All configurable parts now require an Engineer to reconfigure instead of a mix of Engineer and Scientist.
+- When Pathfinder is installed, the old Mule 3D model will be replaced with a newer one that matches the new station parts.
+- Play mode support added.
+- Added support for Classic Stock play mode and Pristine mode.
+- CRP is now a separate download.
+- D2 crewed modules moved to Long Term Habitation when Community Tech Tree is installed.
+- Clydesdale and Danube Delta moved to Heavy Command Modules when Community Tech Tree is installed.
+- Updated to KSP 1.3.1.

 2.3.0 Tank Redux

 This release remasters the fuel tanks, adds a couple new ones, and introduces a new Size 2 decoupler and probe core.